kapsel-hq/kapsel/docs/architecture/PRINCIPLES.md

 # Architecture Principles

-These principles guide every architectural decision in Hooky.
+These principles guide every architectural decision in Kapsel.
 They are not aspirations—they are requirements.
 Every component, every abstraction, every line of code must conform to these tenets.

 ## Core Principles